ipverse/asn-ip/README.md

 }
 ```

-For a list of autonomous systems with their AS number (ASN) see https://github.com/ipverse/asn-info
+For a list of autonomous systems with their AS number (ASN) and description see https://github.com/ipverse/asn-info

 This repository is updated daily.